Neu!: 2009–present: Brand Neu!, Neu! '86, Hallogallo 2010

 On 25 May 2009, the new record label Feraltone released a compilation CD called Brand Neu! containing tracks by many modern artists who credit Neu! as an influence.
 Most notably, it featured a track from Michael Rother from the previous Neu! homage album (A Homage to Neu!) and a new track by La Duesseldorf.de, one of Klaus Dinger's final recordings before he died.
 The compilation features both new and established artists from all around the world including Oasis, Primal Scream, Kasabian, School of Seven Bells, Ciccone Youth (Sonic Youth), Holy Fuck and the young band Pets With Pets from Australia.
 This was to outline the enormous influence of Neu! which spans multiple decades and countries.

 The rights to the Neu! back catalogue are jointly owned by Rother, Dinger's estate and Plank's widow, Christa Fast.
 Rother worked with them to produce a box set that included all of Neu!'s recordings including material that appeared on the Neu!
 4 album (now officially released as Neu!
 '86).
 Neu!
 Vinyl Box was released in May 2010 and Neu!
 '86 followed as a standalone release later that year.
 The box set included some of the 'live' recordings from 1972 on a maxi single.

 In 2010 Rother teamed up with Steve Shelley (of Sonic Youth) and Aaron Mullan (of Tall Firs) for Hallogallo 2010, a live project to present Neu! music and some new pieces.
 He has since toured sporadically with the German trio Camera, performing the work of Neu!, Harmonia and his own solo music, occasionally with Dieter Möbius of Cluster.
 Since 2014 he has toured with Hans Lampe and former Camera guitarist Franz Bargmann.

-To celebrate the 50th anniversary of the Neu! debut album, Rother will play two concerts, Michael Rother & Friends: Celebrate 50 years NEU!.
+To celebrate the 50th anniversary of the Neu! debut album, Rother played two concerts, Michael Rother & Friends: Celebrate 50 years NEU!.
 The first in Berlin, on 26 October 2022, and a second concert in London on 3 November 2022.

-Musical style and influence
+Musical style

 Neu!'s rhythms and sparse atmospherics have been widely influential on genres such as electronica and punk.
-Their sound was described as "a droning, hypnotic style made up of Mr. Dinger’s simple, perpetual-motion rhythms and Mr. Rother’s fluid guitar effects" by New York Times critic Ben Sisario.
+Their sound was described as "a droning, hypnotic style made up of Mr. Dinger’s simple, perpetual-motion rhythms and Mr. Rother’s fluid guitar effects" by The New York Times critic Ben Sisario.
 Sisario called their first three albums "landmarks of German experimental rock, a genre that was quickly labeled Krautrock by journalists and fans."
 AllMusic noted their penchant for "minimalist melodies and lock-groove rhythms."

 The band pioneered the "motorik" beat, a minimalist 4/4 beat often used by drummers associated with krautrock.
 It is characterised by a kick drum-heavy, pulsating groove, that created a forward-flowing feel.
 It was probably first used by the group on their debut album and was later adopted by other krautrock bands.
 Dinger himself later referred to it as the "Apache beat".